 Future Founders is aimed at academic staff from any department at our partner universities.
 Whether you have product, service or license opportunities in mind right now, or want to equip yourself to develop ideas in the future.
 You should have a keen interest in achieving real world impact by developing commercial opportunities from your research.

-There are three cohorts open to everyone – regardless of which of our partner universities you’re from.
+There are two further cohorts open to everyone – regardless of which of our partner universities you’re from.
 When signing up you are committing to attend all dates for that cohort.

 Future Founders is a fully funded programme so there’s no cost to you for your place on the course.
 Lunch and refreshments will be provided.